jstar88/Config-Manager/README.md

 All what you need to know are 2 thinks:

-* how istantiate the config-Manager: using the static method **getIstance()** with the data file as first parameter and (optionally but necessary for caching) the name that will have the cached data.
+* how istantiate the config-Manager: using the static method **getIstance()** with the data file as first parameter and (optionally but necessary for caching) the name that will have the cached data as second parameter.

 ``` php
         <?php